Charles Darwin quotations and quotes

-The last paragraph to the sixth, and final, edition of Charles Darwin's "On the Origin of Species" summarizes his views as follows:
+The last paragraph to later editions of Charles Darwin's "On the Origin of Species" summarizes his views as follows:

 "It is interesting to contemplate a tangled bank, clothed with many plants of many kinds, with birds singing on the bushes, with various

 insects flitting about, and with worms crawling through the damp earth, and to reflect that these elaborately constructed forms, so

 different from each other, and dependent upon each other in so complex a manner, have all been produced by laws acting around us.
 These